-Needless to say, this is a film that is not to be taken seriously.
-“The Hitman’s Bodyguard” is loaded with fun, over the top action scenes full of gunshots, random explosions and chase sequences.
+This is a film that is not to be taken seriously.
+“The Hitman’s Bodyguard” is loaded with fun, over the top action scenes full of gunshots, random explosions, and chase sequences.
 The other key element to this film is the continuous banter between our two lead characters.
-Actor Ryan Reynolds & Samuel L Jackson have always been known for their witty and fast-paced sense of humour (Deadpool & Die Hard with vengeance for example).
-While Ryan Reynolds provides the same types of speeches it feels like he always does, it feels like Samuel L Jackson was given more permission to basically unleash as much (including foul language) as possible.
-As expected, the best results and praise comes from how these two interact with each other and still manage to find deep moments to talk about….love.
+Actor Ryan Reynolds & Samuel L Jackson have always been known for their witty and fast-paced sense of humor (Deadpool & Die Hard with a vengeance, for example).
+While Ryan Reynolds provides the same types of speeches, it feels like he always does; it feels like Samuel L Jackson was given more permission to basically unleash as much (including foul language) as possible.
+As expected, the best results and praise comes from how these two interact with each other and still manage to find deep moments to talk about love.

 The film’s structure is A, B, A, B and so on- we get an action scene, then our characters stop to discuss issues.
 The film repeats this process until the credits roll.